Lukasye/ds_project_ws2223_group3/README.md

 <b>13.12.2022:</b> First test on reliable multicast without negative acknowledgement.
 No time to do more because of worldcup!<br>
 <b>14.12.2022:</b> Negative acknowledgement realized.
 Add a new user function `intercept`, but not tested.
 I think I can run the whole test on weekend.
 Worldcup tonight! <br>
 <b>15.12.2022:</b> New component group_member_service(gms) to manage all the client/server list and heartbeat for both client and server.
 Going to Christmas markt tonight!<br>
-<b>17.12.2022:</b> Finally the gms start to functioning!
+<b>16.12.2022:</b> Finally the gms start to functioning!
 Tones of bugs fixed!
 New Added `utils.py` and `config.py` to make the code more clean and readable.
 Removed the code `message.py`, since the function is no longer needed.<br>
+<b>17.12.2022:</b> Bit function online!
+Totally reliable multi-cast online! but not tested for message loss yet. <br>
 ### TODO<br>
 1. color issue caused by multi-threading
 2. totally reliable multicast(still missing answering negative ack part)